gunil0817/stressSD/README.md

 stressSD

-This file contains two separate sections : Bayesian Modeling and Model-based fMRI.
+Bayesian Modeling

-Utils contain utility function needed to prepare for the bayesian model fitting.
-Models contain the major models implemented for the analysis. code file contain executable scripts to estimate the parameters for the model-fitting, as well as the parameter recovery of the behavior computational model by generating the synthetic data.
+data file   // contain data for social discounting task util file   // contain utility function needed to prepare for the bayesian model fitting. model file  // contain the major models implemented for the analysis. code file   // contain executable scripts to estimate the parameters for the model-fitting, and parameter recovery by creating synthetic data